ravigahlla/tldr/README.md

    7. repeat the summary process

-***NOTES***
+***FEATURES***
-- challenge with handling token limits (4096)
+- need to handling token limits (4096)
-- challenge with calculating whether there are enough limits left in the ChatGPT account
+- calculate whether there are enough limits left in the ChatGPT account
-- challenge with creating a cron job
+- creating a cron job
-- challenge with dealing with rich-content email (embedded video, audio)
+- dealing with rich-content email (embedded video, audio)
+- be LLM agnostic (support for OpenAI, Gemini, or a combination of all)